UBC-MDS/programming-in-python-for-data-science/chapters/en/module6.md

 <choice id="3" >
 <opt text="Write unit tests."  >

-But we don't know our input arguments or output type that we expecting yet?
+But we don't know our input arguments or the output type that we are expecting yet?

 </opt>